John Sheridan (Babylon 5): Season 3

 Sheridan was once told by Kosh that if he went to Z'ha'dum he would die.
 During his vision of the future, that version of Delenn told him not to go to Z'ha'dum; also during the vision, Centauri Prime had been devastated.
 He began thinking that originally perhaps he had listened to Delenn and did not go to Z'ha'dum.
 He reasoned that if he did go to Z'ha'dum that the vision of the future he had seen would not occur.
 So he accompanied Anna on the White Star to Z'ha'dum.
-What he did not tell her or anyone else was that he had Garibaldi hide two very large fusion bombs on to the ship.
+What he did not tell her or anyone else was that he had Garibaldi hide two very large fusion bombs on the ship.
 A group of Shadow Vessels had surrounded Babylon 5.
 At that time, Delenn was listening to a recording that he made.
 Sheridan explained his reasons for going to Z'ha'dum in the recording, and told her that he loved her.

 While on Z'ha'dum, the Shadows attempted to lure Sheridan to their side.
-Sheridan refused to cooperate.
-Sheridan escaped from the Shadows momentarily and went to a balcony overlooking their capital city.
+He refused to cooperate.
+He escaped from the Shadows momentarily and reached a balcony overlooking their capital city.
 Anna tried one more time to get Sheridan to cooperate with the Shadows.
 He refused, ordering the White Star to crash into the city; the resulting over 1 gigaton nuclear explosion destroyed the capital city.
-Meanwhile Sheridan, about to be killed by the explosion, jumped off the balcony into a pit that was miles deep after hearing the voice of Ambassador Kosh instructing him to do so.
+Meanwhile, Sheridan, about to be killed by the explosion, jumped off the balcony into a pit that was miles deep after hearing the voice of Ambassador Kosh instructing him to do so.

 When the capital city was destroyed, the Shadow vessels left Babylon 5.
 Sheridan's colleagues realized that he was now dead.